The following are the rules that apply to all Leagues run by Munster Squash:

 All matches will be played under the rules of Irish Squash.

-The double-yellow dot ball (very slow) shall be preferred for Munster Championships and Munster Leagues for Division 1, 2, 3 and 4 unless court conditions are cold enough to warrant using a single-yellow dot ball (slow).
+The double-yellow dot ball (very slow) is recommended for Munster Championships and Munster Leagues for Division 1, 2, 3 and 4 unless court conditions are cold enough to warrant using a single-yellow dot ball (slow).

-The single-yellow dot ball (slow) shall be preferred for Division 5 and 6, unless the ability of the players or court conditions are such to warrant a different ball.
+The single-yellow dot ball (slow) is recommended for Division 5 and 6, unless the ability of the players or court conditions are such to warrant a different ball.

 Juniors (U19) playing in competitions under the jurisdiction of Munster Squash are required to wear protective eye-guards that meet the requirements of the World Squash Federation.